Ayurveda in Modern Medicine,

 The second reason is evaluation of Ayurveda as an alternative medicine using the model of "modern science" and its research methodology.
 We are trying to understand Ayurveda through modern science, while the fundamentals of Ayurveda are quite different.
 The two systems may be integrated to take advantage of each other, but one system cannot be evaluated and researched with fundamentals of the other.
 However, independent overall clinical outcomes and evidence can be evaluated.

-On a fundamental level, Ayurveda treats the patient who has the disease but not the the symptoms alone.
+On a fundamental level, Ayurveda treats the patient who has the disease but not the symptoms alone.
 Fundamental to Ayurveda is clinical classification and understanding the patient before even thinking about treatment.
-This involves identification of ‘prakruti’ (nature) of the patient by intricate clinical methods.
-This is basically "Bio-Genetic Mind-Body typing" of each patient and perfectly matching his or her treatment regimen.
+This involves identification of ‘prakriti’ (nature) of the patient by intricate clinical methods.
+This is basically "Bio-Genetic Mind-Body Typing" of each patient and perfectly matching his or her treatment regimen.
 Each individual is unique in their bio-genetic-mind-body type including twins.
 This means each patient is unique and his or her treatment is different from any other existing in this world.
-Is this too "Sci-Fi" to be true to achieve just by clinical examination of the patient without labs, microscope etc?
+Is this too "Sci-Fi" to be true to achieve just by clinical examination of the patient without labs, microscope etc.?
 No, not really if you understand and follow the fundamental principles of Ayurveda.

 Ayurveda explains 6 stages of the disease process.

-1. Accumulation: One or more doshas (humors) accumulate
+1. Accumulation: One or more doshas (humors)

-2. Aggravation: the excess dosha starts to spread
+2. Aggravation: The excess dosha starts to spread

-3. Dissemination: dosha moves throught the body
+3. Dissemination: Dosha moves throught the body

-4. Localization: dosha settles at weakest location depending on particular biotype of patient involved.
+4. Localization: Dosha settles at weakest location depending on particular biotype of patient involved.